Oladele Awobuluyi

-Oladele Awobuluyi (born July 17, 1937) is a Nigerian linguist, professor, and author.
-He was born in Okeagbe, Akoko North-West in Ondo State, Nigeria.
-Awobuluyi's area of research focus is African languages, in particular Yoruba, as well as Kanuri and Edo.
+Oladele Awobuluyi (17 July 1937 – 5 August 2026) was a Nigerian linguist, academic and author.
+His area of research focus was African languages, in particular Yoruba, as well as Kanuri and Edo.
 Awobuluyi founded the Department of Linguistics and Nigerian Languages at the University of Ilorin in 1976, and served as the department's first head from 1979 until September 1984.
-He is a fellow of the Nigerian Academy of Letters.
+He was a fellow of the Nigerian Academy of Letters.

-Education and teaching
+Background

-Awobuluyi earned a B.A. in classics at the University of Colorado Boulder in 1961, an M.A. in Latin from Columbia University in 1962, an M.A. in linguistics from Columbia University in 1964, and his Ph.D. in linguistics from Columbia University in 1967.
+Awobuluyi was born in Okeagbe, Akoko North-West, Ondo State, Colony and Protectorate of Nigeria on 17 July 1937.
+He earned a B.A. in classics at the University of Colorado Boulder in 1961, an M.A. in Latin from Columbia University in 1962, an M.A. in linguistics from Columbia University in 1964, and his Ph.D. in linguistics from Columbia University in 1967.
 Awobuluyi has taught at Michigan State University, CUNY, University of Lagos, University of Ilorin, and Adekunle Ajasin University.

+Awobuluyi died on 5 August 2026, at the age of 89.
+Following his death, tributes were paid to him for his contributions to Yoruba linguistics, African language scholarship and higher education in Nigeria.
+Adekunle Ajasin University, where he served as acting vice-chancellor from 19 June 2009 to 3 January 2010, also acknowledged his death and his contributions to the university.